jordanlim1/fetchdog/README.md

 - Logout functionality
 - Quick Pagination with input
 - Sort results by breed in ascending or descending order
+- Navigate to homepage at any time by clicking logo

 ## Getting Started